 Magnesium: Topical Application Vs Oral Intake

 Magnesium can be obtained from a variety of food sources.
-(Refer here: Magnesium-rich foods).
-However, Magnesium and other nutrients are diminished or lost in produce after harvest, through handling, refrigeration, transport and storage.
-This article gives a fair idea about magnesium loss in foods.
+However, Magnesium and other nutrients are diminished or lost in produce after harvest, through handling, refrigeration, transportation, and storage.

 Studies indicate that most Americans have magnesium deficient diets, with 1 in 5 getting less than half the RDA for magnesium in their daily diets.
 Oral supplementation is affected by numerous things in your gut irrespective of the type of oral magnesium you take.
 Moreover, magnesium taken orally can be potentially laxative and the ability to absorb magnesium through the GI tract is limited by its shortened transit time.